sparameswaran/airway-shipment-orchestrator/README.md

 * **ShipmentHashTableName**: DynamoDB table persisting the unique address hashes; default value: `ShipmentHash`
 * **ShipmentRecordTableName**: DynamoDB table persisting the individual shipment records; default value: `ShipmentRecord`
 * **AirwaysShipmentDetailTableName**: name of the DynamoDB Table to store the airways shipment detail for each unique shipment address; default value: `AirwaysShipmentDetail`
-* **UPSShipmentTrackingTableName**: name of the DynamoDB Table to store the UPS shipping record for each shipment; default value: `UPSTracking`
 * **Confirm changes before deploy**: If set to yes, any change sets will be shown to you before execution for manual review.
 If set to no, the AWS SAM CLI will automatically deploy application changes.
 * **Allow SAM CLI IAM role creation**: Many AWS SAM templates, including this example, create AWS IAM roles required for the AWS Lambda function(s) included to access AWS services.
 By default, these are scoped down to minimum required permissions.
 To deploy an AWS CloudFormation stack which creates or modifies IAM roles, the `CAPABILITY_IAM` value for `capabilities` must be provided.
 If permission isn't provided through this prompt, to deploy this example you must explicitly pass `--capabilities CAPABILITY_IAM` to the `sam deploy` command.
 * **Save arguments to samconfig.toml**: If set to yes, your choices will be saved to a configuration file inside the project, so that in the future you can just re-run `sam deploy` without parameters to deploy changes to your application.